 Our experienced staff meet with students in classrooms, residence halls, and through student organizations to discuss such topics as improving study habits and time management, meditation and relaxation skills, stress management, conflict resolution, how to help a friend in need, grief and loss, and body image.
 We are eager to meet the needs of students, and, upon request, will plan specific programs of interest to particular organizations or groups.

 College is very exciting, but it can also be stressful.
 Classes, tests, work, family, and friends can place competing demands on your time and energy—and sometimes things just happen.
 It’s not surprising that many students find themselves, at times, feeling anxious or overwhelmed.
 In fact, about one-third of Loyola students take advantage of services at the Counseling Center before they graduate.
 You aren’t alone in your feelings, and you don’t have to be alone in working through them.

 We offer free, confidential services, including weekly or biweekly sessions with a professional counselor.
-Although most students complete individual counseling in 1-15 sessions, those students whose circumstances require longer-term support can be connected to therapists in the community.
+Although most students complete individual counseling in a semester or less, those students whose circumstances require longer-term support can be connected to therapists in the community.
 If you are currently in counseling or have been in counseling previously, we encourage you to contact us before you arrive at Loyola so we may talk through your specific needs and how we can be of most assistance in working with you or connecting you to the best possible resources.